Archaeological looting in Iraq: Large scale looting

-At the end of May 2003, it finally became clear how badly the sites were looted when a trip sponsored by National Geographic went out to assess the damage.
+At the end of May 2003, it became clear how badly the sites were looted when a trip sponsored by National Geographic went to assess the damage.
 There was a northern and southern team to assess the post-conflict damage by land.
 They found the famous sites such as Babylon, Hatra, Nimrud and Ur were under US military control.
 Lesser known sites were completely unguarded and the responsible Civil Affairs teams did not even know where they were.
 Every place the National Geographic team saw, except one that was guarded by barbed wire, had been damaged.

 Gibson was part of the northern National Geographic team and he sent a report to the White House science advisor John Marburger.
 Other archeological experts in both the US and Britain were waiting for invitations to go to Iraq and help.
 After Gibson's report they were given invitations to create a team in Iraq.

 Early July 2003, UNESCO revealed that looting was still happening at sites across the country.
 Other military services such as Japanese and Dutch troops offered assistance but were ignored.
 On July 8, a new security guard force known as the Iraqi Facility Protection Service (FPS) was established to protect sites all around the country in co-operation with the US military.
 A week later, the State Department announced it was forming a group to assist in the rebuilding of Iraq's cultural heritage.

 These announcements had no effect on the looting and illegal export of artifacts.
 McGuire Gibson on September 11, 2003, wrote to a military geographer, "The continuing destruction of sites all over southern Iraq and the theft of thousands of artifacts every week, with no visible effort on part of the US authorities, makes the question of ethical behaviour by museums pointless.
 Your unit of the Pentagon is capable of demonstrating the location and expansion of illegal digging.
 Are you at least doing that much?"

 The looting of artefacts in Iraq had been on the rise during the COVID-19 pandemic.
 Due to the pandemic, few tourists or foreign archaeologists visited historical sites.
 As a result, many of these areas were left unguarded.

 In the 2020s, about 17,000 artifacts were returned to Iraq from the Middle Eastern countries.
 But according to an Iraqi archeology professor at the University of Baghdad, the repatriation of these items was only a partial success; the Baghdad office of the United Nations Educational, Scientific and Cultural Organization (UNESCO) continues to search for the loot worldwide.